andrewbowen19/nbaGreatResignation/README.md

 | MAE     | 1421779.6|
 | RMSE    | 1702394.8|

 With a 45% model accuracy, it's safe to say that a predictive model based on pre-Decision ob quits alone would not be accurate in forecasting post-Decision job quits.
 In other words, the increase in job quits after LeBron's *Decision* did not naturally follow the trend that was present pre-Decision.
+However, we'll need to prove causality (or a lack thereof) between the general decreasing trend of job quits pre-*Decision* vs post-*Decision*.

 ## Conclusions
 Using BLS Job Quits data, we have shown that the increase in job quits after LeBron James' *Decision* to join the Miami Heat for the 2010-2011 season is a deviation from the previous 10 years of job quit data.
 There may be a confluence of factors that created this reversal.
 The downturn of the U.S. Economy in 2008 following the financial crisis may have aided job quits in reaching an all-time low, only for them to rebound as the economy recovered.
 In addition, current lack of quantitative data makes it difficult to prove a causal link between LeBron's free agency milestone, and the current outlook and attitude of employees.

+One thing is for certain, however.
+LeBron James did change the face and protocol of NBA Free Agency. with *The Decision*, he created a seismic shifts in thebalance of power in the NBA.
+One could also argue he created a ripple effect into the mindset of the average american worker, turning us all into free agents.

 ---